Skip to main content

 Download the data for this chart in CSV format

-Roadside and urban background monitoring sites have recorded fewer hours of ‘Moderate’ or higher PM10 air pollution in the long term
+Roadside and urban background monitoring stations have recorded fewer hours of ‘Moderate’ or higher PM10 air pollution over the long term.

-At the roadside the mean number of hours where PM10 concentrations exceeded this ‘Moderate’ threshold for a monitoring site showed a decrease of 97 per cent between 1997 and 2023 to 42 hours; they decreased by an average of 51.1 hours per year over this period.
+At roadside monitoring stations, the mean number of hours with ‘Moderate’ or higher pollution decreased by 94 per cent between 1997 and 2025, to 76 hours in 2025.
+This is an average decrease of 46 hours per year over this period.

-At urban background sites the mean number of hours where PM10 concentrations exceeded the ‘Moderate’ threshold for a monitoring site showed a decrease of 99 per cent between 1992 and 2023 to 13 hours.
-This represents an average reduction of 37 hours per year over the period.
+At urban background monitoring stations, the mean number of hours with ‘Moderate’ or higher pollution decreased by 97 per cent between 1992 and 2025.
+This is an average annual decrease of 34 hours per year over this period.

-The downward trend in the time series has been interrupted in several years; most notably in 2003.
-In March and April 2003, meteorological analysis showed that concentrations at many monitoring sites were elevated due to primary emissions from Northern or Central Europe along with secondary particles caused by chemical reactions in the atmosphere.
+The downward trend in the time series has been interrupted in several years, most notably in 2003.
+In March and April 2003, meteorological analysis showed that concentrations at many monitoring stations were elevated due to airflows from Europe transporting primary emissions from Northern or Central Europe to the UK along with secondary particles caused by chemical reactions in the atmosphere.
 When cleaner Atlantic airflows became dominant in April 2003, pollution levels dropped considerably - see Air Pollution in the UK, 2003.

-More recently, the downward trend was interrupted in 2019, but to a lesser degree.
+The downward trend was also interrupted in 2019 and in 2022, but to a lesser degree.
 Meteorological analysis indicated that two UK-wide particulate pollution episodes occurred in February and April of 2019.
 Both of these events primarily resulted from a combination of warm, sunny weather causing increased local and foreign particulate suspension along with light, easterly winds transporting a substantial amount of particulate matter from Europe.
-It is likely that these events contributed to the relatively high number of hours of PM10 pollution observed in 2019 - see Air Pollution in the UK, 2019.
+It is probable that these events contributed to the relatively high number of hours of PM10 pollution observed in 2019 - see Air Pollution in the UK, 2019.
+During 2022 there was a widespread particulate pollution episode recorded.
+The episode occurred in spring and coincided with low wind speeds and air masses transported over Europe – see Air Pollution in the UK, 2022.

-For PM2.5, ‘Moderate’ air pollution (which requires action by citizens who are vulnerable to the health impacts of air pollution) is triggered when the latest 24-hour running mean concentration is greater than 35 µg/m3.
-The coloured categories relate to the categories of the Daily Air Quality Index - see the Daily Air Quality Index Table in the statistical tables that accompany this release.
+For PM2.5, ‘Moderate’ air pollution is triggered when the latest 24-hour running mean concentration is greater than 35 µg/m3.
+The coloured categories relate to the categories of the Daily Air Quality Index (see Table 20 in the statistical tables that accompany this release).

 View the data for this chart